celo-org/SocialConnect/asv2/README.md

 ## 🚀 Examples

 The best place to get started is the [examples](examples) folder, which contains sample scripts that implement registration and lookups, using [ContractKit](https://docs.celo.org/developer/contractkit), [Ethers](https://ethers.org/), and [web3.js](https://web3js.readthedocs.io/en/v1.8.1/).
+See [Runtime Environments](privacy.md#runtime-environments) to find out about BLS to each environment.

 You can also check out [emisianto](https://emisianto.vercel.app/), a sample web app that is an implementation of a phone number issuer.
 The code is hosted [here](https://github.com/isabellewei/emisianto).